This post may contain affiliate links, please see the privacy policy for details.

 Calories: 640kcal | Carbohydrates: 37g | Protein: 7g | Fat: 51g | Saturated Fat: 8g | Polyunsaturated Fat: 30g | Monounsaturated Fat: 11g | Trans Fat: 0.1g | Cholesterol: 29mg | Sodium: 441mg | Potassium: 174mg | Fiber: 2g | Sugar: 3g | Vitamin A: 2095IU | Vitamin C: 1mg | Calcium: 30mg | Iron: 1mg

-Perfect for any cookout or Luau, this colourful macaroni salad is a breeze to prepare.
+Perfect for any cookout or Luau, this colorful macaroni salad is a breeze to prepare.
 It offers crunch, creaminess, and tanginess in every mouthful.
+You can enjoy it for lunch, perhaps paired with chicken drumsticks or your preferred protein, and you’ll love the rich and perfectly balanced flavors it offers.

 Bella Bucchiotti